axelarnetwork/axelar-examples/examples/aptos/call-contract/README.md

 --- Initially ---
 value at Avalanche is
 --- After ---
-value at Avalanche is Hello World
+value at Avalanche is Hello Avalanche from aptos, it is 6:29:55 PM.
 ```